 Transit provides meals within a safe and encouraging environment for those who are finding life difficult.

-A three course meal is provided free of charge on Mondays at 5pm and Wednesdays at 12pm as well as on the last Sunday of the month at 9.30am.
 These sessions provide an opportunity for lonely folk to connect with each other and to make use of the services we provide, including Centrelink staff, Housing and Mental Health agencies, Hairdressers, Shower trailer and Orange Sky Washing van.
-In addition we will provide food support on Mondays from 6pm-7pm and Wednesdays from 1pm to 2pm as well as Food Support for families on Thursdays from 1.30pm to 4.30pm.
-Clothing, household goods, help with removals and direct financial help in emergency situations is also provided.

-All services are free and confidential, and aimed at providing a non-threatening, effective, and welcoming one-stop-shop for clients.
+All our services are free and confidential, and we aim to provide a non-threatening, effective, and welcoming one-stop-shop for clients.

 Casey North CISS has a range of service and programs that have been developed to respond to the pressing needs in our local community.